 Smoking directly causes heart diseases.
 Those regularly exposed to smoke are more prone to these heart attacks.

 Smoking can drastically suppress your appetite, and it can also decrease your sense of taste.
 As a result, you will feel that eating is much less enjoyable.
-But if you stop smoking, you will regain your senses to the fullest.
+But if you stop smoking, you will fully regain your senses.

 Tobacco smoke can significantly reduce your good cholesterol or HDL and increase your LDL or bad cholesterol.
-Apart from that, it raises overall cholesterol and triglycerides or fats in your body.
+It also raises overall cholesterol and triglycerides or fats in your body.

 Smoking can drastically lower your immune system and ability to fight any infection.
 Therefore, smokers have more respiratory tract infections than people who do not smoke.

-Among women who smoke, the risk of the development of cervical cancer significantly increases.
-This problem is more common among females.
+Among women who smoke, the risk of developing cervical cancer significantly increases.
+Again, this problem is more common among females.

 Men and women who are smokers are more prone to examining long or short-term infertility problems than people who do not smoke.

 There are different substances in cigarettes, and they can cause dry skin and result in premature aging.
-Due to reduced blood flow, your skin doesn’t get enough nutrition.
+In addition, due to reduced blood flow, your skin doesn’t get enough nutrition.

-Erection requires proper blood flow, but with smoking, your blood vessels constrict, making the entire erection process much more difficult.
+Erection requires proper blood flow, but smoking constricts your blood vessels, making the entire erection process much more difficult.

 Pregnancy and newborn issues

-Smoking while you are pregnant can seriously increase any risk of miscarriage.
+Smoking while you are pregnant can seriously increase the risk of miscarriage.
 It can also cause ear infections, asthma, or death in newborns.
-Your baby in your womb is at risk of oxygen and nutrition deprivation.
+In addition, your baby in your womb is at risk of oxygen and nutrition deprivation.

 Any smoking-related cancers can occur throughout her body.
 Therefore, people who smoke are more prone to developing cancers.
 It also increases any chances of blood cancer like leukemia.